(MBACP) Dip. Therapeutic Counselling

 Other areas of counselling I deal with

-I have a particular interest in working with clients who have experienced Adverse Experiences in their childhood, this can include abuse, neglect, and household dysfunction.
-Adverse childhood experiences sometimes occur when a client's parents have had their own difficulties to manage, these can include divorce, mental health problems, substance misuse, a parent in prison or domestic violence.
+I have a particular interest in working with clients who have experienced negative childhood experiences, these experiences can include abuse, neglect or wider instances where needs might not have been met.
+Adverse experiences can occur when a client's parents have had their own difficulties to manage.
+These difficulties might have included divorce, mental health problems, substance misuse issues, custodial sentences, and domestic abuse.

-In these circumstances, I provide a safe, non-judgemental space to explore your feelings and emotions.
-This may help you make sense of the past and find new ways of moving forwards.
+Whatever your circumstances, I aim to provide a safe, non-judgemental space for you to explore your feelings and emotions.
+This space, and the chance to be really heard, helps clients to make sense of the past and find new ways of moving forwards.

 Concessions offered for

-During Coronavirus, I offer counselling sessions remotely in the comfort and security of your own home.
-These can take place over a video platform such as Zoom or telephone counselling is also available.
+The remote counselling sessions take place in the comfort of your own home or another area where you can have privacy.
+These sessions can take place over a video platform such as Zoom or over the telephone.

 I offer face to face sessions in Edgerton which is just outside Huddersfield and Meltham.
 Both rooms have parking facilities and they are also on the bus route from Huddersfield town centre.